deeprodge/ClaimWise/README.md

   - [Elasticsearch](https://www.elastic.co/) - For document indexing and semantic search
   - [NLTK](https://www.nltk.org/) - For text processing
   - [PyPDF2](https://pypdf2.readthedocs.io/) - For PDF processing

+## How It Works

+1. **Document Upload and Processing**:
+   - Users upload documents (PDF, TXT) via the web interface.
+   - The uploaded document is saved to the server and processed to extract text content.

+2. **Chunking**:
+   - The extracted text is split into smaller, overlapping chunks using the [`chunk_document`](app.py) function.
+This ensures that each chunk is of manageable size and maintains context continuity.

+3. **Embedding Generation**:
+   - Each chunk of text is converted into a high-dimensional vector (embedding) using the OpenAI API.
+This is done via the [`get_embedding`](app.py) and [`get_embeddings_batch`](app.py) functions.

+4. **Indexing in Elasticsearch**:
+   - The chunks, along with their embeddings, are stored in an Elasticsearch index.
+This allows for efficient semantic search.
+The indexing process is handled by the [`process_file`](app.py) function.

+5. **Query Processing**:
+   - When a user submits a query, it is converted into an embedding using the OpenAI API.
+   - This query embedding is used to perform a k-Nearest Neighbors (kNN) search in Elasticsearch to find the top k most similar document chunks.

+6. **Context Assembly**:
+   - The relevant chunks retrieved from Elasticsearch are assembled into a context string.
+This is done using the [`assemble_context`](app.py) function.

+7. **Answer Generation**:
+   - The assembled context, along with the user query, is sent to the OpenAI API to generate a response.
+This is handled by the [`query`](app.py) function.

 ## Getting Started